 - It is modular and the user can decide which of it services are required.
 It can be used as a-

-Refer to these carefully filtered questions on Couchbase to ace your next interview!!
+Refer to these carefully filtered Top Frequently Asked Couchbase Interview Questions to ace your next interview!!

 Now that we are aware of what Couchbase is, let’s move on to understand MongoDB as well.